Explore Programs & Events

 Yoga on the Green

 Yoga on the Green is every Tuesday, Thursday, and Saturday from 9 – 10 a.m., weather permitting.
-Practicing on The Green is unlike any class you’ve ever taken.
+Practicing on the Green is unlike any class you’ve ever taken.
 Surrounded by the beauty of nature, delicate gardens, and a serene pond, you’ll find the peace and stillness is unmatched in the Botanic Park.

 Bring a mat or towel, water, sunscreen, and bug spray.
 Please walk, bike, or carpool to yoga whenever possible as we have limited parking.
 If you drive, you must park in designated Botanic Park parking spaces.
 Overflow parking exists on Ski Town Way.